MANJURUL13673/Basic-Javascript-Tutorial/README.md

 }
 ```
-Processing:<br>
+Processing:
-For working the function from any place of the code simply call by `functionName()`.<br>
+- For working the function from any place of the code simply call by `functionName()`.
-If any parameter need to pass then `()` inside the bracket the parameter should be pass and catch by variables in function.<br>
+- If any parameter need to pass then `()` inside the bracket the parameter should be pass and catch by variables in function.
-If it is need to return a value, then simply return the value from inside the function.
+- If it is need to return a value, then simply return the value from inside the function.

+Default Value in function Parameter:
+We can set a default value for parameter of function.
+If no value pass in any parameter of function then parameter use their default value.<br>
+Just use equal sign to set default value in parameter. `function(param1 = defaultValue1, param2 = defaultValue2)`

 <b>File: 01functions.js</b>